confluentinc/kafka-rest/docs/quickstart.rst

 More Examples
 ~~~~~~~~~~~~~

-If you want to see a playbook of interacting with |crest| configured with security, please refer to the :ref:`Confluent Platform demo<cp-demo>`
+For an example that uses |crest| configured with security, see the :ref:`Confluent Platform demo <cp-demo>`.